desertplant/moon-phase-background/README.md

  - **System**:
     - made for Linux Mint Cinnamon
-    - easily adjustable for other systems by editing line 40
+    - adjustable for other systems by editing line 40
     - for gnome just replace the word cinnamon with gnome in line 40

  ## Uninstall